 - Exercise: 1-2 hours a day for adult dogs

-Cockapoos come in all sorts of shapes and sizes.
+Cockapoos come in all sorts of shapes and sizes and their coats are most commonly golden, brown and black.
 Some dogs look and behave more like a Cocker Spaniel whereas others inherit more Poodle looks and personality traits.
 Some dogs may have the curly coat of a Poodle and others could have much straighter and longer hair because they inherited more of a Spaniel's coat, so it really does depend on the luck of the draw as to how a puppy Cockapoo turns out.

 Ear infectionsCockapoos have big, droopy ears, just like their Cocker Spaniel ancestors.
 This can restrict the flow of air in the dog's ears, which can lead to an infection.
 Make a point of cleaning out a Cockapoo's ears frequently, and check for signs of redness, itchiness, and tenderness, which are common symptoms of any infection.

 AllergiesAllergies are a common ailment in dogs, and the Cockapoo is no exception.
 There are three main types of allergies: food allergies, which are treated by eliminating certain foods from the dog's diet; contact allergies, which are caused by a reaction to a topical substance such as bedding, flea powders, dog shampoos, and other chemicals; and inhalant allergies, which are caused by airborne allergens such as pollen, dust, and mildew.
 Treatment varies according to the cause and may include dietary restrictions, medications, and environmental changes